 According to National Institute on Drug Abuse, calls to poison control centers rose from 236 in the entire year 2010 to over 250 in the first two months of 2011.
 A Drug Enforcement Administration report cited an increase in bath salts use from two in 2009 to 338 in 2010 to over 900 in 2011 involving 34 states.

 While the drugs they mimic are tightly controlled and monitored by pharmaceutical companies and law enforcement, the main component of bath salts – amphetamines – is not illegal.
 Common pharmaceuticals, like Adderall, contain amphetamines.
 Other ingredients, such as the chemicals methylenedioxypyrovalerone, mephedrone, and methylone are banned by the DEA.
 Bath salts are often mislabeled to avoid detection and to ease distribution.
 While stimulants are controlled drugs, the labs often produce variations of existing drugs to avoid regulation.
 Many states and the federal government are considering legislation to prohibit the distribution and sale of the drug.

-In our own experience at Destination Hope: The Women’s Program, we’re fielding more calls about bath salt abuse and treating more patients suffering from bath salt abuse than before.
+In our own experience at Destination Hope, we’re fielding more calls about bath salt abuse and treating more patients suffering from bath salt abuse than before.
 The good news is that like other drugs, there are effective treatment methods that can help.
-If you or someone you love is abusing bath salts, please call us today at 1-866-808-7111.
+If you or someone you love is abusing bath salts, please call us today.
 We have a women’s program designed to treat the unique needs of women during recovery.
-Destination Hope: The Women’s Program is a full service alcohol abuse, drug addiction, and women’s health treatment facility in Florida for women who suffer from substance abuse and mental health disorders.
+Destination Hope is a full-service alcohol abuse, drug addiction, and health treatment facility in Florida for men and women who suffer from substance abuse and mental health disorders.